 Since we started working from home over 15 years ago, the steps to the offices are used A LOT.
 I mean we use it even more than the bedrooms on the third floor.
 So, to make them look a little more appealing, I wanted to add some character to the focal point wall on the landing.
 Over the years, this area was used to store our extra supplies, then turned into a place to store my decorative serving platters from my mother and my husband's extensive collection of coffee makers.
 The wall was very dull and only held two shelves on it.
 So we decided to do a DIY shiplap wall to make it more inviting.

 The wall looked great but was very plain.
 I wanted the wall to have some texture and be the focal point for anyone who walked down to the offices.
 To my surprise, I found an affordable reclaimed cedar shiplap wall wood planks that were tongue and groove to quickly add to the wall.
-Here is how I added the to create my focal wall.
-And, the existing wall just didn’t do it for me at all.
+Here is how I added to create my focal wall.
+And, the existing wall just didn't do it for me at all.

 (NOTE: I use the word "I" and "we" throughout this post.
 When I use the word "I" that means one person can do it themselves.
 When I use the word "we," it means that two people needed to do this part of the project.)

 Here's what I used to create this wall.

 Electric Finishing nail gun with finishing nails.